Void-Event-Hub/TeamManager/README.md

-# Synth's Team Manager
+# Team Manager
-A minecraft mod to manage scoreboard teams by giving players more power over team assignment, making it easier to play with friends.
+A minecraft mod developed for **Void Event Hub** to manage scoreboard teams by giving players more power over team assignment, making it easier to play with friends.

 ## User interface